 Sunflower and Parsley Pesto Bread Twists the name sounded like a tongue twister to me.
 After whipping up these delectable bread twists I was left to ponder what exactly to call them.
 I tossed around a few ideas: Seven Seagulls Sunbathing on the Seashore Swigging Sangria?
 (Nah, but it is catchy.)
 Seven Serpents Slithering Sideways Sun Tanning with Santa Claus?
 (Hmm, no, but that's a visual.)

-Fine I'll go with the obvious I decided.
+Fine I'll go with the obvious.
 I have to confess though I'm still stuck on the idea of sun tanning with Santa Claus, especially if Sangria is involved.

 Sunflower and Parsley Pesto Bread TwistsBread Dough

 3/4 cup warm water, 110 degrees